koshchii/BnSSA-eN/README.md

        gfortran -fno-align-commons -fno-automatic -ffixed-line-length-none -std=legacy bnssa.f -o bnssa.exe `cernlib -safe -G Motif mathlib`
       Alternatively, one can generate the executable file using the `make` command.
 If your compiler is different from gfortran, the Makefile needs to be modified appropriately.

-2. The  ``cernlib -safe -G Motif mathlib`` part is needed in order to execute subroutines that evaluate nucleon structure functions.
+2. The  <code>\`cernlib -safe -G Motif mathlib\`</code> part is needed in order to execute subroutines that evaluate nucleon structure functions.
 One may need to install some additional libraries for this command to work properly.
-In my case (Ubuntu 16.04), I needed to run the following lines prior to the first execution of the command provided in part 1.:
+In my case (Ubuntu 16.04), I needed to run the following lines prior to the first execution of the command provided in part 1:
     * sudo apt-get install libmathlib2-dev
     * sudo apt-get install libx11-dev
     * sudo apt-get install libmotif-dev